 SEO can be a complicated process.
 Information to get you started implementing SEO on your site is available on our site.
 At Always Relevant Digital, we specialize in local SEO for small and medium-sized businesses.

 HTTPS is a secure way for customers to connect to your website.
 Before your URL, you’ll see either http or https.
 With https, web data sent to the webserver is encrypted.
 Only recently did most sites need to https encryption.
 But now major web browsers are showing Not Secure on sites that don’t have https.
 Google also penalizes sites that don’t use https by ranking them lower in organic search results.

 Does your site use http or https?
 Visit your website using Google Chrome to check the padlock next to your site address.
 If the lock is closed, your site has https.
 If you have an open lock (or if the warning Not Secure appears) then upgrading your business website to https is a website must have.

-Without website analytics you won’t know what is or isn’t working on your site.
-Proper web analytics trakcs how users are using your website.
-It also accurately measure which digital marketing strategies lead to purchases and conversions.
+Without website analytics, you won’t know what is or isn’t working on your site.
+Proper web analytics tracks how users are using your website.
+It also accurately measures which digital marketing strategies lead to purchases and conversions.
 Are the people coming to your site from Facebook ads buying your products?
 Or, do you get more purchases from Adsense ads?
 Having that website data helps you grow your business by focusing your resources.

 17. Schema Markup

 Schema is a markup language that allows search engines to better understand the information on your site.
 It helps search engines know where you are located, the hours you operate, dates of events, etc. It also helps search engines understand what products you sell and which images go with which products.
 If done correctly, this greatly helps your site’s organic search results.

 For example, adding JobPost schema to your pages with job ads helps search engines understand the content of the page and show your page’s job post as a rich result.
 Google offers a great schema checker tool.
 Enter your website into the checker to see if you have any structured data on your site.

 19. Automatic Website Backup